 3. Recognize your foundational beliefs: Understand what you believe to be true, and consider how important it is for you to maintain that data set regardless of potentially conflicting, new information.

 6. Listen analytically: Listen to your self-talk.
 Compare it with the questions above.
 Note restrictions and decide if they can be overlooked.
+And recognizing your brain may play tricks on you, be sure to ask if what you think you heard and learned is accurate.

 7. Analyze: Should you shift your parameters?
 Search options?
 What do you need to shift internally?